listcall/lica/README.md

 1. Install the ruby gems `bash; gem install bundler; bundle install`

-2. Work with a partner to get the seed data
+2. Get seed data from a partner with a working development environment.

 |----------------------------|--------------------------|
 | PARTNER COMMAND            | YOUR COMMAND             |